ThomasCsson/MASSIVEChem/README.md

 If all goes well during installation, the preceding packages should all install automatically.
 But this can be checked by veryfying that they have all been installed in the desired environment.
-To do this, simply write the following command:
+To do this, simply write the following command in the terminal:

 ```bash
 pip show "name of the package"
 ```

-If not, install them using the following commands, otherwise the package will not work.
+If not, install them using the following commands.
+(Bear in mind that the package will not run without its dependencies.

 ```bash
 pip install matplotlib